akashm776/warm-start-ot/README.md

 Reference implementation of the warm-start scaling algorithm from:

 > **Warm Start Algorithms for Bipartite Matching and Optimal Transport.**
 > Akash Mittal.
 M.S.
-Thesis, Virginia Tech, December 2024.
+Thesis, Virginia Tech, December 2024 [thesis]

 The warm-start algorithm wraps the LMR additive-approximate OT solver of [Lahn, Mulchandani, and Raghvendra (NeurIPS 2019)][lmr-paper]: dual weights